-We have a team of highly skilled teaching assistants who are trained to deliver interventions such as Early Talk Boost, Talk Boost, ECAT, ECAM, Active Hands, Little Wandle interventions, Emotion Coaching, Lego Therapy and ELSA sessions.
+We have a team of highly skilled teaching assistants who are trained to deliver interventions such as Early Talk Boost, Talk Boost, ECAT, Speech link, Language link, ECAM, Active Hands, Physical literacy, Success with scissors, Little Wandle interventions, Emotion Coaching, Lego Therapy and ELSA sessions.

-Teaching assistants will support pupils on a 1:1 basis when they have a specific diagnosis e.g. ASD, ADHD and/or have an EHCP in place and when they need extra support in order to access the curriculum.
+Teaching assistants will support pupils on a 1:1 basis when they have a specific diagnosis e.g. ASD, ADHD and/or have an EHCP in place and when they need extra support in order to access the curriculum

-Teaching assistants will support pupils in small groups when completing Early Talk Boost, Talk Boost, ECAT, ECAM, Active Hands, Speech Link, Language Link and Little Wandle intervention groups.
+Teaching assistants will support pupils in small groups when completing Early Talk Boost, Talk Boost, ECAT, ECAM, Active Hands, Physical literacy, Success with scissors, Speech Link, Language Link, Little Wandle intervention groups and Lego therapy.